wechaty/bot5-assistant/src/mailbox/README.md

 ## The Problem

-A navie state machine is a mailbox actor with `capacity=0`, which means it will causing `Dead Letter` problem when it has not finished one message but another new one comes.
+A naive state machine is a mailbox actor with `capacity=0`, which means it will face the `Dead Letter` problem when new messages come but it has not finished processing the last one.

-Assume we are a coffee maker, and we need 3 three steps to make a coffee:
+Assume we are a coffee maker, and we need 4 three steps to make a coffee:

+1. received a `MAKE_ME_COFFEE` event from a customer (sync)
-1. get a cup
+1. get a cup (async: cost some time)
-1. fill coffee to the cup
+1. fill coffee into the cup (async: cost some time)
-1. deliver a cup of coffee to our customer
+1. send a `COFFEE` event to the customer (sync)

-We only can make one cup of coffee at a time, which means when we are making coffee, we can not accept new coffee request.
+The coffee maker can only make one cup of coffee at a time, which means that we can not process the `MAKE_ME_COFFEE` event until we have finished the last one.

-The state machine of coffee maker is:
+The state machine of the coffee maker is:

 [![coffee maker machine](https://stately.ai/registry/machines/5bd10d92-3d39-49b5-ad0d-13a8a0a43891.png)](https://stately.ai/viz/5bd10d92-3d39-49b5-ad0d-13a8a0a43891)